Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 21–25 inches (53–63.5 cm)

-The Dutch Partridge Dog, also known as the Drentsche Patrijshond, is a charming and rare breed with a rich history deeply rooted in the Netherlands.
-This versatile pointing breed was originally developed for hunting game birds and small game, showcasing their exceptional hunting instincts and intelligence.
+The Dutch Partridge Dog, also known as the Drentsche Patrijshond, is a charming and rare canine with a rich history deeply rooted in the Netherlands.
+This versatile pointing breed was initially developed for hunting game birds and small game, showcasing their exceptional hunting instincts and intelligence.

 5. Stabyhoun